Papishushi/ScapeCore/README.md

 #### 3. Using the source code

 The first step is to download the source code.
-For this purpose we can use one of the following methods.
+For this purpose, we can use one of the following methods.

 - **Download the source code using git**: